jfrog/terraform-provider-artifactory/docs/resources/virtual.md

 * `key` - (Required) A mandatory identifier for the repository that must be unique.
 It cannot begin with a number or contain spaces or special characters.
 * `repositories` - (Optional) The effective list of actual repositories included in this virtual repository.
-The effective list of actual repositories included in this virtual repository.
 * `project_key` - (Optional) Project key for assigning this repository to.
 Must be 3 - 10 lowercase alphanumeric and hyphen characters.
 When assigning repository to a project, repository key must be prefixed with project key, separated by a dash.
 * `project_environments` - (Optional) Project environment for assigning this repository to.
 Allow values: "DEV" or "PROD"
 * `description` - (Optional)